Infobird Co., Ltd Announces Anticipated Filing of Annual Report on Form 20-F

-BEIJING, May 03, 2021 (GLOBE NEWSWIRE) -- via InvestorWire Infobird Co., Ltd (Infobird), a software-as-a-service provider of innovative AI-powered, or artificial intelligence-enabled, customer engagement solutions in China, announces that it intends to file its annual report on Form 20-F for the fiscal year ended Dec.
+BEIJING, May 04, 2021 (GLOBE NEWSWIRE) -- via InvestorWire Infobird Co., Ltd (NASDAQ: IFBD) (Infobird), a software-as-a-service provider of innovative AI-powered, or artificial intelligence enabled, customer engagement solutions in China, announces that it intends to file its annual report on Form 20-F for the fiscal year ended Dec.
 31, 2020, with the U.S. Securities and Exchange Commission (SEC) on or before May 15, 2021, as set forth in the Form 12b-25 filed with the SEC on April 29, 2021.

 Once filed, the annual report on Form 20-F, which will contain Infobirds audited consolidated financial statements, will be accessible through the SECs website at http://www.sec.gov or Infobirds website at www.Infobird.com.